- Alternative Energy

 The Obama administration was responsible for promoting an agenda that has now made same sex marriage legal in the United States.
 What is your position?

+To be very clear.
+I do not support same sex marriage and I never will.
+Here's the caveat.
 They don't have to answer to me and they certainly don't have to answer to the federal government.
-Simply put, we are dumping the labels.

 What is your position on the Universal Declaration of Human Rights?

 As president, I would reaffirm the United States adoption and adherence to the terms of the Universal Declaration of Human Rights without amendment.

 Our nation has seen its share of wars in the last twenty years or so.
 You've recently made the comment that President Trump has us on a war footing, so obviously those leaving military service will need a lot of care, potentially.
 How would you handle the growing number of veterans that need help?